SAP/abap-cleaner/README.md

 1. Install ABAP Development Tools as described in the [Install ADT Tutorial (Step 1)](https://developers.sap.com/tutorials/abap-install-adt.html).
-2. Start ADT, select menu 'Help / Install New Software...', copy the link https://sap.github.io/abap-cleaner/updatesite to the 'Work with' field and follow the installation steps, confirming to install ABAP cleaner.
+2. Start ADT, select menu 'Help / Install New Software...', copy the link https://sap.github.io/abap-cleaner/updatesite to the 'Work with' field and follow the installation steps, confirming to install ABAP cleaner. ([Known issues](docs/installation-issues.md))
 3. After restarting ADT, open an ABAP code document in an editor, and use the menu 'Source Code / Clean Up With Interactive ABAP Cleaner...'
    (shortcuts *Ctrl + 4* or *Ctrl + Shift + 4*), see [usage](docs/usage.md).